Hilton Head’s Beach is Tops

 - Folly Field Beach Park, off Folly Field Road

 - Islanders Beach Park, off Folly Field Road

 - Mitchelville Beach Park, off Beach City Road

 Parking & Facilities

 There are 23 metered spaces at Alder Lane; 54 metered spaces at Folly Field and 13 metered spaces at Burkes Beach Road.
 The parking fee for metered spaces is a quarter for each 15 minutes.

-Additionally, there are 207 spaces at Driessen Beach Park for long term parking.
+Additionally, there are 207 spaces at Driessen Beach Park for long-term parking.
 The fee is a quarter for each 30 minutes during the week.

 Parking spaces at Islanders Beach Park are always reserved for annual beach passes.
 Parking at Driessen Beach Parks for annual beach passes is reserved from 8 a.m. to 3 p.m.